MaurizioPulizzi/fairsd/README.md

 # FairSD

-FairSD is a package that implement top-k subgroup discovery algorithms for finding the most discriminated subgroups in a dataset or in a machine learning model.
-The meaning of “discriminated subgroups” refers to the Fairness-aware Machine Learning topic.<br/>
+FairSD is a package that implements top-k subgroup discovery algorithms for identifying subgroups that may be treated unfairly by a machine learning model.<br/>

-This package has been designed to offer the user the possibility to use different discrimination measures as quality measures and also offers integration with the [Fairlearn library]( https://fairlearn.github.io/).
-This integration makes possible to use all the [Fairlearn metrics](https://fairlearn.github.io/v0.6.0/api_reference/fairlearn.metrics.html) as quality measures.
-The user can also define custom quality measures by extending the QualityFunction class present in the [fairsd.qualitymeasures](https://github.com/MaurizioPulizzi/fairsd/blob/main/fairsd/qualitymeasures.py) module.
+The package has been designed to offer the user the possibility to use different notions of fairness as quality measures.
+Integration with the [Fairlearn]( https://fairlearn.github.io/) package allows the user to use all the [fairlearn metrics](https://fairlearn.github.io/v0.6.0/api_reference/fairlearn.metrics.html) as  quality measures.
+The user can also define custom quality measures, by extending the QualityFunction class present in the [fairsd.qualitymeasures](https://github.com/MaurizioPulizzi/fairsd/blob/main/fairsd/qualitymeasures.py) module.

 ## Usage
 For common usage refer to the [Jupyter notebooks](https://github.com/MaurizioPulizzi/fairsd/tree/main/notebooks).
 In particular: